keurfonluu/evodcinv/README.rst

 .. figure:: examples/evodcinv.png

-EvoDCinv is a Python package that provides functions to calculate and invert dispersion curves using evolutionary algorithms
+EvoDCinv is a Python package that provides functions to calculate and invert dispersion curves using different evolutionary algorithms.

 :Version: 1.0.0
 :Author: Keurfon Luu